thkim91/Drone-GUI-Database-Construction/README.md

   * Priority: 30

 * Title: Display the drone’s status
   * Description: As a user, I should be able to see the status of the drone, so that I can know whether it is connection problem or seomthing else when the drone is not working.
-For example, if the drone is either connected or disconnected from the computer.
   * Completion time: One week
   * Priority: 20

 * Title: Define flight plan
   * Description: As a user, I should be able to design a flight plan in the GUI, so that I can excecute the flight plan .
-For example, the drone will fly 15ft, rotate, fly 15ft back before landing
+For example, the drone will fly 15ft, rotate, fly 15ft back before landing.
   * Completion time: 3 weeks
   * Priority: 20